 If any due date for filing a return falls on a Saturday, Sunday, or legal holiday, you may file the return on the next business day.

 Send your return to the IRS using the U.S. Postal Service or a designated private delivery service to meet the “timely mailing as timely filing/paying” rule.
-See Private Delivery Services on page 2.
+See Private Delivery Services, later.

 Send Form 720 to: